Week 13 – Molding and Casting

 - Finishing: improves the surface quality and removes tool marks.

-Import the stl and set the position
+Import the STL file and set the position.

-Select the tool for finish
+Select the tool for finishing.

 Set the axis